Barber: Curriculum

+Cost

-Cost – Many states require a barber license in order to practice barbering professionally.
+Many states require a barber license in order to practice barbering professionally.
 The cost of barber school varies from state to state, and also from metro area to metro area.
 Schools in larger metropolitan areas tend to cost more than those located in more rural towns.
 Brand names can also affect the cost of barber school.
 Most barber schools cost between $6,500 and $10,000 to complete.
 Because each state has different minimums for training hours, the length and cost of the program can vary accordingly.
-Some schools tuition includes supplies and textbooks, whereas others do not.
+Some schools' tuition includes supplies and textbooks, whereas others do not.
 Barber license exam fees typically range from $50 to $150.